 The nearest train station to travel to and from Chicago is located in Elburn, IL, 15 miles east of DeKalb.
 The Chicago Metra (Union Pacific West) has multiple trains daily, with stops in various western suburbs and Chicago’s Ogilvie Transportation Center.

 Route 12 of the DeKalb Huskie Line Bus Service offers transit to and from the Elburn train station on a schedule that corresponds to the NIU Academic Calendar.
-View schedules and purchase tickets from the NIU Ticket Office online.
+View more information about Elburn shuttle schedules and tickets.